bartvanhoey/FunctionalCSharp/README.md

 * Make pure functions static
 * Avoid mutable static fields
-* avoid direct calls to static methods that perfom I/O
+* avoid direct calls to static methods that perform I/O

 As you code more functionally, more of your functions will be pure, so more of your code will be in static classes.